 Mexican and U.S. Officials Sign a Social Security Totalization Agreement in June 2004.
-On June 29, 2004, Mexican and U.S. social security officials signed a social security totalization agreement between the countries that would eliminate dual social security taxation and fill gaps in benefit protections for affected employees who work in both countries.10 The agreement is subject to congressional approval, but it has not been submitted to Congress for approval.
+On June 29, 2004, Mexican and U.S. social security officials signed a social security totalization agreement between the countries that would eliminate dual social security taxation and fill gaps in benefit protections for affected employees who work in both countries.
+The agreement is subject to congressional approval, but it has not been submitted to Congress for approval.
+In June 2005, Representative Hayworth proposed an amendment to the Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act, 2006 (H.R.
+3010) to prohibit the payment under the totalization agreement.
+The amendment was approved by the House but not included in the Senate version of the bill.

 9/11 Commission Argues for Collaboration with Countries and Stricter Border Control and Identity Document Standards in July 2004.
 On July 22, 2004, the 9/11 Commission issued its final report, calling, in its recommendations, for the United States to undertake major efforts to collaborate with other governments in counter-terrorism efforts and to raise border security standards.
-In the 108th Congress, the separate House and Senate versions of S. 2845, passed in October 2004, to implement the 9/11 Commission recommendations, contained differing measures to increase immigration law enforcement personnel and to adopt more stringent border control and identity document standards.11
+In the 108th Congress, the separate House and Senate versions of S. 2845, passed in October 2004, to implement the 9/11 Commission recommendations, contained differing measures to increase immigration law enforcement personnel and to adopt more stringent border control and identity document standards.

 Mexican Foreign Ministry Expresses Regret After Passage of Proposition 200 (Taxpayer and Citizen Protection Act) in Arizona in Early November 2004.
-Following the passage in the November 2, 2005 elections in Arizona of Proposition 200 that requires proof of citizenship when registering to vote and when seeking public assistance, the Mexican Foreign Ministry issued a press release stating regret that the proposition was passed, noting that the proposition was subject to continuing legal challenges, and affirming that the measure does not adequately address existing migration patterns.
+Following the passage in the November 2, 2004 elections in Arizona of Proposition 200 that requires proof of citizenship when registering to vote and when seeking public assistance, the Mexican Foreign Ministry issued a press release stating regret that the proposition was passed, noting that the proposition was subject to continuing legal challenges, and affirming that the measure does not adequately address existing migration patterns.

 Review of Migration and Border Cooperation at Binational Commission Meeting in November 2004.
 Summarizing the major accomplishments of the November 9, 2004 Binational Commission meetings, Secretary of State Colin Powell emphasized the growing bilateral cooperation on counter-narcotics and border security matters between the countries, including the creation of a new Working Group on Cyber-Security.
-He stressed that immigration reform to regularize the status of Mexican workers in the United States would be a high priority during President Bush's second term.
-At the same time, he noted the conclusion of educational agreements that would advance Mexican competitiveness, housing agreements to strengthen the local mortgage market, agricultural agreements to advance cooperation on rural development programs, and environmental agreements to promote environmental conservation.
+He stressed that immigration